ibpaul/workshop/doc/tools/filter.md

 ## Output File
 The output file is optional and specifies where to save the processed file.
 This must follow the input data parameter.

+## Filter Multi-Threading
+The filter processing can be flagged to run in multi-threaded mode.
+This is different from the threading provided during testing, because now the data processing is using multiple threads to process the data.
+You can flag multi-threaded mode with a flag option like: \
+\
+`--threads=2`

+This flag signals to use 2 threads to process the data.

+Note that some configurations of filter types and kernel sizes may not support multi-threading and the program will respond with an error.